AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: menubar.png

-This is a standard menu bar that gives access to all the global functionalities of GPS.
-It is usually easier to access a given functionality using the various contextual menus provided throughout GPS: these menus give direct access to the most relevant actions given the current context (e.g. a project, a directory, a file, an entity, ...).
-Contextual menus pop up when the right mouse button is clicked or when using the special :kbd:`open contextual menu` key on most PC keyboards.
+GPS provides a standard menu bar giving access to all its functionality.
+However, it's usually easier to access a feature using the various contextual menus provided throughout GPS: these give direct access to the most relevant actions in the current context (for example, a project, a directory, a file, or an entity).
+Contextual menus pop up when you click the right mouse button or use the special :kbd:`open contextual menu` key on most keyboards.

-The menu bar gives access to the following items:
+You can access to the following items from the menu bar:

 * :menuselection:`File` (:ref:`The_File_Menu`)